MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

     - **Your identity provider**: Take advantage of the built-in groups or roles, surfacing permissions as claims in the token issued to your application.
 Your application can then enforce authorization rules using these token claims.
     - **Your application**:  Develop your own authorization logic and store user permissions in a database or similar system, allowing for fine-grained role-based or resource-level authorization controls.

-- **Assess the impact of delegated managment**: In most SaaS applications, especially B2B, roles and permissions management is typically delegated to customers.
-Without this functionality, you may increase your management overhead if customers frequently change their user' permissions.
+- **Assess the impact of delegated management**: In most SaaS applications, especially B2B, roles and permissions management is typically delegated to customers.
+Without this functionality, you may increase your management overhead if customers frequently change their users' permissions.

 - **Evaluate multi-tenant access**: In some systems, a single user might need to access data from multiple tenants.
-For example, consultants, may need to access data from multiple tenants.
+For example, consultants may need to access data from multiple tenants.
 Plan how customers will grant access to these users and how your sign-in flow will support selecting and switching between tenants.

 ### Design Recommendations